rayops27/hello-world/README.md

 3. What other information would you add to health endpoint json object in step 2?
 Explain what would be the use case for that extra information?
 4. Create a docker file to build, package, deploy, and run this application locally with Docker.
-5. How would you automate the build/test/deploy process for this application? (verba answer is enough. installation of CICD is bonus, not required)
+5. How would you automate the build/test/deploy process for this application? (a verbal answer is enough. installation of CICD is bonus, not required)
    - What branching strategy would you use for development?
    - What CICD tool/service would you use?
    - What stages would you have in the CICD pipeline?